Chop the Greens

 Thandai Powder:

-2. Then add all the ingredients of thandai masala including nuts, spices, saffron, and rose petals in the spice grinder.
+3. Then add the remaining ingredients for thandai masala, including spices, saffron, and rose petals, to the spice grinder.
 Blend everything until coarse or fine, if you prefer.

-3. Store it in an air-tight container and use it to make thandai.
+4. In a bowl, then, combine nut powder and spice powder until properly combined.
+Store it in an airtight container and use it to make thandai. ed.

 Thandai Recipe: